Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

 \subsection{Regular actions}

-From now on we will assume that our principally paired solvable group $\Hs$ acts on a smooth projective variety $X$ regularly (Definition \ref{defreg}).
-By Lemma \ref{lemzer} the unique zero $o\in X$ of $e$ is a zero of the whole $\he$.
+From now on we will assume that our principally paired solvable group $\Hs$ acts regularly on a smooth projective variety $X$ (see Definition~\ref{defreg}).
+By Lemma~\ref{lemzer} the unique zero $o\in X$ of $e$ is a zero of the whole $\he$.

-\begin{example} In Example \ref{exgr2} we see regular actions of reductive group $\Gs$ on flag varieties.
-In Example \ref{exsl2} we constructed a regular action of $\SL_2$ on $\PP^n$.
-In both cases, when we restrict to a Borel subgroup, we get a solvable principally paired group (Example \ref{exgr}) acting regularly on smooth projective varieties. \end{example}
+\begin{example} In Example~\ref{exgr2} we see regular actions of a reductive group $\Gs$ on flag varieties.
+In Example~\ref{exsl2} we constructed a regular action of $\SL_2$ on $\PP^n$.
+In both cases, when we restrict to a Borel subgroup, we get a solvable principally paired group (see Example~\ref{exgr}) acting regularly on smooth projective varieties. \end{example}

-By Corollary \ref{fintor} there are finitely many fixed points of the torus $\Ts$ acting on $X$.
+By Corollary~\ref{fintor} there are finitely many fixed points of the torus $\Ts$ acting on $X$.
 We will call them $\zeta_0 = o$, $\zeta_1$, $\dots$, $\zeta_s$.
-Moreover, combining Lemma \ref{regzer} with Lemma \ref{lemfix} we get that for any $\w\in\ttt^\reg$ the only zeros of $V_\w$ on $X$ are $\zeta_0$, $\zeta_1$, \dots, $\zeta_s$.
+Moreover, combining Lemma~\ref{regzer} with Lemma~\ref{lemfix}, we get that for any $\w\in\ttt^\reg$ the only zeros of $V_\w$ on $X$ are $\zeta_0$, $\zeta_1$, \dots, $\zeta_s$.

 Now, following the idea of \cite{BC}, we define the scheme whose coordinate ring will turn out to be the $\Hs$-equivariant cohomology of $X$.
 As $\Hs$ is homotopically equivalent to its maximal torus $\Ts$, this is the same as the $\Ts$-equivariant cohomology.